-- Earned a college or university degree in the U.S. or in one of the countries listed above, prior to submission of the Tufts online Post-Baccalaureate Certificate application.
+Earned a college or university degree in the U.S. or in one of the countries listed above, prior to submission of the Tufts online MSDS application.

-- Are currently enrolled as a full-time student in a U.S. degree-granting program or at an English-speaking school in one of the countries listed above.
-Applicants must have successfully completed two consecutive full-time academic years of college or university work prior to the date of anticipated enrollment in the Tufts online Post-Baccalaureate Certificate program.
+Are currently enrolled as a full-time student in a U.S. degree-granting program or at an English-speaking school in one of the countries listed above.
+Applicants must have successfully completed two consecutive full-time academic years of college or university work prior to the date of anticipated enrollment in the Tufts online MSDS program.

 Key Dates & Deadlines

-Learn more about the online MS in Engineering Management dates and deadlines.
+For the online MS in Engineering Management dates and deadlines learn more here.